osism/ansible-collection-services/roles/manager/README.rst

 Name from the Manager service to deal with it.

+.. zuul:rolevar:: manager_service_restart
+   :default: true

+Controls the behavior of the restart handler.
+If set to false the manager service will not restart even if the handler was triggered.

-**Directories Variables**
+**Directory Variables**

 .. zuul:rolevar:: ansible_directory
    :default: /opt/ansible

-Directory for the ansible configuration file.
+Directory for the Ansible configuration file.

 .. zuul:rolevar:: archive_directory
    :default: /opt/archive